renzon/ndb_relations/README.md

 ```

-So to fetch the order its ownner:
+So to fetch the order with its owner:

 ```python